danielloeh/linkhub/README.md

 2. Have a public key added to your git remote repository.
 3. Provide the matching private key (no password) as ENV variable in `SSH_PRIVATE_KEY` and `GIT_HOST` for authentification during the docker build.

 Voilà - a simple persisting solution without further setup.
+For security reasons, I recommend to create a special user for this, which has only access to the the linkhub repository.

 ## Known Issues
 - The checkbox "save to git" has currently no function